5.6 Engagement, Culture, and Documentation

 Test Your Knowledge

-A client has limited English proficiency during assessment.
-What is the best response?
+A client has limited English proficiency.
+What is the most appropriate way to conduct the assessment?

 A